Kriesse/playbagrewind/README.md

 Music Haekelday
 --------------

-This is the project for Music Hack Day 2011 by Claudine, Alex, Alex, Guido and Kriesse.
+This is the project for Music Hack Day 2011 by Claudine, Alex, Alex, Guido, Jeff and Kriesse.

 - Claudine: @gipsyx
 - Kriesse:  @kriesse